APE-Technologies-LTD/Project-Buni/README.md

 Participation is currently focused on our 2026 cohort.
 However, as an open-source project, we welcome audits, feedback, and pull requests from the wider Bitcoin community.

 ---
-*Built with ❤️ in Kenya.
+*Built with Love.
 Decentralized by design.*